waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/compound_stmts.rst

 When a :keyword:`return`, :keyword:`break` or :keyword:`continue` statement is
 executed in the :keyword:`try` suite of a :keyword:`!try`...\ :keyword:`!finally`
 statement, the :keyword:`finally` clause is also executed 'on the way out.'
+A :keyword:`continue` statement is illegal in the :keyword:`!finally` clause.
+(The reason is a problem with the current implementation --- this restriction may be lifted in the future).

 The return value of a function is determined by the last :keyword:`return` statement executed.
 Since the :keyword:`finally` clause always executes, a